ml-explore/mlx/docs/src/dev/metal_debugger.rst

 Xcode Workflow
 --------------

 You can skip saving to a path by running within Xcode.
-For example, we can generate an Xcode project for MLX using CMake.
+First, generate an Xcode project using CMake.

 .. code-block::